 Workplaces and work roles increasingly involve media-rich and technology-enhanced forms of learning, professional practice and personal development, often summarised in the term ‘elearning’.
 Accordingly the experience of achieving this masters degree has proved vocationally relevant across a wide range of occupations and locations, from managers in business organisations, teachers of languages, consultants, trainers and teachers at any level of the education sector.

 Each module in the MA in Online and Distance Education requires study using a range of tools and The Open University's online learning environment.
 Consequently you will improve your personal skills in using these tools and this makes a positive impact on your own practice and to learn from others.
-You will explore in-depth the research and practice literature in technology enhanced learning, and experience the implications of learning technology choices made across a wide range of contexts and organisations, both formal and informal.
+You will explore in depth the research and practice literature in technology enhanced learning, and experience the implications of learning technology choices made across a wide range of contexts and organisations, both formal and informal.
 You will advance not only your skills of selection and design of technology, but also your understanding of how technologies engage learners and how they can be evaluated and developed on a continuing basis.

 Depending on your choice of module study, the qualification will enable you to demonstrate, in addition, expertise in particular areas: